splynx/docs/files/en/networking/troubleshooting_radius/troubleshooting_radius.md

 ```
 Meanings:
 * **Accept** - Splynx server received Radius Access Request packet from Router and Radius Access Accept was sent back.
 Customer was authenticated.
-\* Please note, if MS-CHAP is used for authentication we can see `Accept` here even if password is incorrect.
+\* Please note, if MS-CHAP is used for authentication, we can see `Accept` here even if password is incorrect.
 * **Log in** - Splynx server received Radius Accounting Start packet from Router.
-* **Log off** - Splynx server has received Radius Accounting Stop packet from Router.
+* **Log off** - Splynx server received Radius Accounting Stop packet from Router.
 * **Reject** - Splynx server received Radius Access Request packet from Router and Radius Access Reject was sent back.
 Customer was not authenticated.
 * **Reject (Attribute accept)** - Splynx server sent Radius Access Accept packet to Router with IP address from Splynx service.
-Customer was authenticated on the router with session limit = *Config / Networking / Radius / Error session time limit*.
+Customer was authenticated on the router with session time limit = *Config / Networking / Radius / Error session time limit*.
 IP address was added into Address list `Reject_x`.
 * **Reject (ATTR + IP accept)** - Splynx server sent Radius Access Accept packet to Router with IP address from Splynx Reject pool (*Config / Networking / Radius / Reject IP x*).
-Customer was authenticated on the router with session limit = *Config / Networking / Radius / Error session time limit*.
+Customer was authenticated on the router with session time limit = *Config / Networking / Radius / Error session time limit*.
 IP address was added into Address list `Reject_x`.
 * **\[card\] Accept** - The same as **Accept** but for Prepaid vouchers.
 * **\[card\] Log in** - The same as **Log in** but for Prepaid vouchers.
 * **\[card\] Log off** - The same as **Log out** but for Prepaid vouchers.
 * **Reject card** - The same as **Reject** but for Prepaid vouchers.

 In case of authentication errors or logging off the reason can be shown.

 If this file is empty or gives not enough information, Radius server should be set to debug mode.